-Currency Liquidity Market
+Currency Market Liquidity

-L

-•

-Volatility Shares of the Sub-Fund will fluctuate in value.
-Failure to meet the Sub-Fund's objective.
+Loss Shareholders Volatility Shares of could lose some or all the Sub-Fund will of their money. fluctuate in value.

 Investor profile Investors who understand the risks of the Sub-Fund, including the risk of capital loss, and: